These 5 Fish Are High In DHA To Help Support Your Child

 Serving suggestion: Whip up some fish tacos with corn, cherry tomatoes and seared barramundi and you’re good to go!

-Ready to start supporting your family’s DHA intake but not sure how much fish is enough (and how much is too much)?
+Ready to start supporting your family’s omega 3 DHA intake but not sure how much fish is enough (and how much is too much)?

-The Food Safety Australian New Zealand (FSANZ) recommends we eat 2-3 servings of fish each week, but the size of these servings and types of fish that can be safely consumed differs slightly for children and pregnancy (1).
+The Food Safety Australian New Zealand (FSANZ) recommends we eat 2-3 servings of fish each week.
+The size of these servings and types of fish that can be safely consumed differs slightly for children and pregnancy (1).

 For adults, FSANZ recommends these servings should be 100 grams for adults, while a slightly smaller 75 gram portion is deemed suitable for younger children (1).
 To learn more about the fish considerations for children, you can find more information here.